seattlejs/seattlejs.com/README.md

-# Seattle.JS Site
+# SeattleJS Website

-## Getting Started
+## Install

+- clone this repo
-- `yarn install`
+- `npm i`

-## Development Environment
+## Run dev server

-- `yarn start`
+`npm start`

-The development server will start up at `localhost:8080`

-## Build & Deploy

-When you're happy with your changes...

-- Commit changes to master
-- Run `yarn deploy` (or `npm run deploy` if that's your thing)

-This does the following:
-- Runs Webpack
-- Adds & commits the new build artifacts
-- Pushes the `dist/` directory to the `gh-pages` branch of the repository
+## Update production website

+Submit a pull request with your changes.
+Once it is approved and merged, the website will be updated.